Environment Variables

 • The content of public variables will be exposed to your client code, so please avoid including sensitive information in public variables.

 • Public variables are replaced through source.define.
-Please read "Using define config" to understand the principles and notes of define.
+Please read "Using define" to understand the principles and notes of define.

 Replacement Scope